The Division of Liberal Arts offers many areas of study and a variety of classes. Below, you can explore the full list of our course offerings.

-CJUS-P 320 Criminal Investigation (3 cr.)
-[P: CJUS-P 100 or SPEA-J 101] The pertinence to criminal investigation of physical evidence, people, and documents.
+CJUS-P 320 Foundations of Criminal Investigations (3 cr.)
+[P: CJUS-P 100 or consent of instructor] The pertinence to criminal investigation of physical evidence, people, and documents.
 Discussion of ethical problems, impact of legal systems on investigative process, and elements of effective testimony.
+Lectures and case materials.

 CJUS-P 321 Cybercrime (3 cr.)
 [P: CJUS-P 100 or SPEA-J 101] Students will examine the history and complex nature of computer related crime and how societies have attempted to respond.
 Students will learn about the different types of cybercriminals, including motives and methods of attack.
 Various legal and regulatory issues in cyberspace, including surveillance, sting operations, and current and proposed legislation, will also be evaluated.